tetratelabs/tetrate-tech-talks/docs/episode8/demo/index.md

       -n sample -c istio-proxy -- curl -sSL -X POST 127.0.0.1:15000/drain_listeners
     ```

-1. Make calls to the hellworld service from the sleep pod on the primary cluster once more, and watch it fail over to the endpoint running on the remote cluster (v2).
+1. Make calls to the helloworld service from the sleep pod on the primary cluster once more, and watch it fail over to the endpoint running on the remote cluster (v2).